Pfoxj/Main/contents/schedule/index.md

   - time: "2:30-3:15"
     title: "Panel: As we build a Decentralized Web, what values do we want written in the code?"
     description:  "It's easy as engineers to concentrate on the code and not on those we are building for.
 What are the values we should be trying to embed in the code?
-We hear from engineers who serve scholars, scientists and journalists.
-We consider how the W3C and experimental forms of governance might work in the Decentralized Web."
+What are the principles we can agree upon about the way this Web should be governed?
+We hear from the perspectives of an archivist, an engineer, a researcher and an official of the W3C – to see if there is an alignment around values and the ways to express them through technology."
     people:
     - name: Amber Case, moderator
     - name: Primavera De Filippi